 You can minimize the risk of transmitting Oak Wilt from tree to tree via your pruning implements by spraying them with a bleach solution (or Lysol®) between trees.

 The highest risk time to prune your oaks is February through June.
 That said, we have seen new infections start all through the year, so painting any and all pruning cuts on your oaks is a must.

 In order to reduce the risk of beetle infection during pruning, immediately spray any tree wound, of any size, regardless of temperature or time of year, with pruning sealer.
 Anything short of this will increase your odds of starting an Oak Wilt infection.

-Fungicide treatments are based on the diameter of the tree.
-The average tree costs about $150 to treat once.
+Fungicide treatments are based on the diameter of the tree and therefore vary quite a bit.
+The average tree costs about $250 to treat once.
 However, there are discounts available for larger projects.
 We will provide you with a detailed, written quote for your treatment based on your individual requirements.

 In general, two treatments are required; spaced 18-24 months apart.
 Tree size, weather conditions, and disease movement can change the timing and frequency of treatments.
 A large part of our service is determining which trees to treat and when to treat them.

 You need to treat a tree when it is determined to be at risk of encountering Oak Wilt within the next 12 months or less.
 Generally, speaking this means that all trees that you wish to protect from Oak Wilt that are closer than 75-100 feet of active disease are candidates for treatment.

 If a tree is treated prior to symptom development and re-treated as required, you can expect an 85% or better survival rate.
 Trees that are showing symptoms or are immediately adjacent to sick trees are less likely to respond favorably to treatment.
 Untreated Live Oaks have a 15% survival rate with most of the survivors having poor canopies.